kmitsolution/Gitlab/01_Introduction/01_WhatIsGitLab.md

 ### **Case Study:**

-#### **Case Study: AcmeTech — Using GitLab for DevOps Transformation**
+#### **Case Study: ABCTech — Using GitLab for DevOps Transformation**

 **Background:**
-AcmeTech is a mid-sized software development company that builds custom enterprise applications.
+ABCTech is a mid-sized software development company that builds custom enterprise applications.
 The company used a variety of tools for version control, CI/CD, and project management.
 This fragmented approach led to inefficiencies, communication gaps, and difficulties in tracking development progress.

 **Challenge:**
-AcmeTech's development process was disjointed.
+ABCTech's development process was disjointed.
 Developers used GitHub for code hosting, Jenkins for CI, Jira for issue tracking, and other tools for deployment.
 This created bottlenecks and slowed down the software delivery pipeline.
 They needed a unified platform to streamline their entire development process.

 **Solution:**
-AcmeTech decided to migrate to GitLab to take advantage of its integrated DevOps features.
+ABCTech decided to migrate to GitLab to take advantage of its integrated DevOps features.

 1. **Centralized Repository and Version Control:**
-   GitLab became the single source of truth for all of AcmeTech's code.
+   GitLab became the single source of truth for all of ABCTech's code.
 Developers could now collaborate in a centralized repository with features like branching, merging, and versioning, all managed through GitLab.

 2. **CI/CD Pipeline Setup:**
-   AcmeTech set up GitLab’s built-in CI/CD pipelines.
+   ABCTech set up GitLab’s built-in CI/CD pipelines.
 They created a `.gitlab-ci.yml` file to define their build, test, and deployment stages.
 Every time code was pushed to the repository, GitLab automatically triggered the pipeline, which:
    - Built the application
    - Ran unit tests
    - Deployed the application to staging